cape-town-testing/meetup/0/games/taboo/README.md

 ## Outcomes
 Software Development is primarily about collaboration and communication within teams and with external stakeholders.

 Communication with stakeholders can be a delicate activity, with team members sometimes having to avoid terms that may be controversial to stakeholders (in German these are known as: “Reizwort”).

-A teter friend of mine once had the situation where, although he was part of a self-organized team, but use of any Scrum terms was problematic for management.
-So we had to work with synonyms (i.e. iteration instead of sprint).
+A tester friend of mine once had the situation where, although he was part of a self-organized team, use of any Scrum terms was problematic for management.
+So they had to work with synonyms (i.e. iteration instead of sprint).

 So this workshop is a practical and gamified exercise for getting better at describing things without naming them.